Henry Hamilton (colonial administrator): British war policies on the western frontier

-Governor Henry Hamilton became adept at diplomacy with Native Americans, establishing good relations with local Indian leaders of the Huron and Ottawa tribes.
-An amateur artist, Hamilton also sketched portraits of many Native Americans while in Detroit, leaving what has been called the "earliest and largest collection of life portraits of Native Americans of the Upper Great Lakes."
+Governor Henry Hamilton became adept at diplomacy with the Indians, establishing good relations with local Indian leaders of the Huron and Odawa tribes.
+An amateur artist, Hamilton also sketched portraits of many Indians while in Detroit, leaving what has been called the "earliest and largest collection of life portraits of Native Americans of the Upper Great Lakes."
 This is now held by Houghton Library at Harvard University.

-At the beginning of the war, British policy encouraged neutrality among the Native American leaders.
-But in 1777 Hamilton received instructions to encourage Indian raids against the American frontier settlements in Pennsylvania, Virginia, and Kentucky.
+At the beginning of the war, British policy encouraged neutrality among the Indians leaders.
+But in 1777 Hamilton received instructions to encourage Indian raids against American frontier settlements in Pennsylvania, Virginia, and Kentucky.
+Hamilton responded to Lord Germain, "Would to God this storm which is ready to fall on the Frontiers could be directed upon the guilty heads of those wretches who have raised it, and pass by the miserable many who must feel its fatal effects."

-This was a controversial policy, because he and other officials realized that American Loyalists would inevitably be killed in these raids.
-Hamilton tried to limit civilian casualties by sending British Army officers and French-Canadian militia alongside the Native American war parties.
-Despite this, the Indian tribal warriors carried out their own customs during the raids, resulting in hundreds of women and children in Kentucky and western Pennsylvania being killed and ritually scalped during the war.
-This, as feared, led to an increase in anti-British feelings in the region.
-According to an early 20th-century local history, the frontier Americans accused Hamilton of paying bounties for prisoners and scalps brought in by the Indian warriors, calling him the "Hair-buyer General".
-Hamilton denied ever paying for scalps.
+This was a controversial policy, because he and other British officials realised that Loyalists would inevitably be killed in these raids.
+Hamilton tried to limit civilian casualties by sending British Army regulars and Canadian militia alongside Indian raiding parties.
+Despite this, Indian warriors carried out their own customs during the raids, resulting in hundreds of women and children in Kentucky and western Pennsylvania being killed and scalped during the war.
+This, as feared, led to an increase in anti-British sentiment in the region.
+According to an early 20th-century local history, Americans on the frontier accused Hamilton of paying bounties for prisoners and scalps brought in by the Indian warriors, calling him the "Hair-buyer General".
+Hamilton denied ever paying Indians for scalps.
+He did, however, accept scalps as evidence of success, for which Indian war parties were rewarded with additional supplies.